rmjarvis/TreeCorr/README.rst

    interested, the dependencies are:

     - numpy
-    - fitsio: TreeCorr can use either fitsio or pyfits (now part of astropy), so it will only install fitsio if none of these are present on your system.
+    - fitsio: for reading/writing FITS files
-    - pandas: This package significantly speeds up the reading of ASCII input catalogs over the numpy functions loadtxt or genfromtxt.
+    - pandas: for reading/writing ASCII files.
+This package significantly speeds up the reading of ASCII input catalogs over the numpy functions loadtxt or genfromtxt.

 2. Download the zip file or tarball of the current code from: